Frequently Asked Questions about Neil's mural painting

 Yes, Acrylic and emulsion paints are very durable and lightfast, and should last for many years.
 I also coat the mural in a layer of acrylic matte varnish, which makes for easier cleaning, and extends the mural's life.

 I've been in business now painting murals for over a decade, and my earliest murals still look like new.
 The bathroom and swimming pool murals are also still like new, with negligable humidity damage.

 Do you charge a consulting fee or charge for estimates?

 If something happens due to accidental damage or due to neglect, I can repair it at a cost.
 I can also repaint on new walls and features added into a previously painted room, and maintain a consistant look.

 How long have you been painting?

 No, I do not charge for consultations or estimates.
-If a considerable distance away I would expect the client to bear the cost of my travel expenses.
+If travel of a considerable distance is involved I would expect the client to bear the cost of my travel expenses.

 Can you tell me a little about the creation process

 I started painting when I was 25 years old and have been painting now for over 25 years.
 I began drawing from a very young age, as do many of us, and really applied myself to learning how to draw in my teens.
 I went to Chelsea School of Art when I was eighteen, and have continuously produced artwork since then.
 My mural painting career began in 2002.